-The integral length scale is obtained by integration of the spatial correlation curves presented in Fig. 5.
+The integral length scales of the streamwise component in the along-wind direction $L_u^x$ and crosswind direction $L_u^y$ are obtained by integration of the spatial correlation curves presented in Fig. 6.
 The results are shown in Fig. 8(a), where integration is carried out until the correlation drops to 0.05 (value suggested by Flay and Stevenson (1988), and used by others such as Tian et al. (2018)).
-The same process is performed with the integral of the temporal autocorrelation curves to obtain the integral time scale.
-Again, we may use Taylor's assumption to transform between the integral time and length scales, which was used to produce the (b) panel in Fig. 8(b).
+The same process is performed with the integral integration of the temporal autocorrelation curves to obtain the integral time scale.
+Again, we may use Taylor's assumption to transform between the integral time and length scales, which was used to produce Fig. 8(b).
 In canonical LES studies, stationary mesoscale conditions are usually the focus.
 Here, with mesoscale coupling and varying mesoscale conditions, we are able to study the effect of mesoscale transients on turbulence.

-In the conditions investigated in this work and as shown in Fig. 8, the integral length scale can fluctuate from about 120 m to 150 m.
-In comparison, the integral length scale of the streamwise component in the eross-wind crosswind direction is about 3 to 4 times smaller that in the along-wind direction.
+In the conditions investigated in this work and as shown in Fig. 8, the integral length scale can fluctuate from about 120 in the along-wind direction $L{u}^{x}$ mostly fluctuates between 110 m to 150 m.
+In comparison, the integral length scale of the streamwise component in the crosswind direction $L{u}^{y}$ is about 3 to 4 times smaller that in the along-wind direction.

 Figure 8.
-Integral scales variation of the 4-hour period of interest from LES. (a) Integral length scale of the streamwise component of the turbulence for the two directions; (b) Along-wind integral time scale calculated separately from spatial correlation and temporal autocorrelation data.
+Integral scales variation of the 4-hour period of interest from LES. (a) Integral length scale of the streamwise component of the turbulence $\underline{u}$ for the two directions along wind direction $(L_u^x)$ , and crosswind direction $(L_u^y)$ ; (b) Along-wind integral time scale calculated separately from spatial correlation and temporal autocorrelation data.

-240 4.3 Turbulence Coherence over Arbitrary Separations
+3.2 Turbulence Coherence over Arbitrary Separations

 Knowing the integral length scales present in the flow, we compute a related but different statistic, coherence, with separation distances of the same order of magnitude.
 Here we focus on coherence magnitude, which we will simply refer to as "coherence."
 It is the normalization of the magnitude of the cross spectra of velocity fluctuations.
 In other words, it describes the correlation between two time series as a function of frequency, but does not give information about the phase.
-The square of coherence magnitude between two signals i and j is defined as where S{ii} and S{jj} are the power spectral density of signals i and j, and S{ij} is the cross-power spectral density between i and j.
-The two signals are of individual components of the three-dimensional velocity vector $\mathcal{U} = (u, v, w)$ and are often given in terms of along-wind, cross-windcrosswind, or vertical separation distance δ .
-The type of coherence is given by the direction of the separation.
-For instance, the along-wind coherence of the streamwise component is given by $\gamma{uu,long}^2$, where the two time series are of streamwise velocity at two locations separated by distance δ in the along-wind direction.
+The square of coherence magnitude between two signals i and j is defined as-

-$$\gamma{ij}^{2}(f) = \frac{|S{ij}(f)|^{2}}{S{ii}(f) S{jj}(f)}$$ (3)
+$$\gamma{ij}^{2}(f) = \frac{|S{ij}(f)|^{2}}{S{ii}(f) S{jj}(f)}$$